WydD/kofbox/README.md

 ## Where does it work?
 Basically everywhere.
 Even online if you are willing to play with this on.

+## What is the meaning of the colors?
+* Orange: Physical boxes (one pushes the other)
+* Green / Blue: Hurtboxes for P1 and P2
+* Red: Hitboxes
+* Gray: Proximity Guard

 ## Hide the boxes
 To hide the boxes after the injection.
 Press F5.
 To re-enable them, repress F5.